-Gluten Free Flour: I have tested this recipe with Bob's Red Mill Gluten Free 1-to-1 Baking Flour and Cup4Cup.
-Both blends already contain xanthan gum.
+Gluten Free Flour: I have tested this recipe with Bob's Red Mill Gluten Free 1-to-1 Baking Flour and King Arthur Measure for Measure.
+These gluten free flour blends already contain xanthan gum.
 I have also tried this recipe with my gluten free multipurpose flour blend and it works fabulously.
-All 3 blends produces a nice crumb but it's important to mention that the batter made with Cup4Cup can be tricky to spread out (because of the high starch content it is a bit "gummy" but still bakes up in a wonderful and delicious crumb)
+All 3 blends produce a nice crumb but it's important to mention that the batter made with Cup4Cup can be tricky to spread out (because of the high starch content it is a bit "gummy" but still bakes up in a wonderful and delicious crumb)

 Almond Extract: I use Nielsen Massey Almond Extract for my baking.
 Almond Extract does not taste like almonds since it is made with bitter almond oil and ethyl alcohol.
 Whole bitter almonds are actually inedible, but their oil has a strong, sweet flavor.
 Please be very careful with this extract.
 A little goes a very long way!